react-native-google-signin/google-signin/docs/ios-guide.md

 ### 1. Installation

 NOTE for RN < 0.60 `react-native-link` may add the `RNGoogleSignin` podspec to your Podfile.
 If your Podfile looks roughly like the one described [here](http://facebook.github.io/react-native/docs/integration-with-existing-apps#configuring-cocoapods-dependencies) then this is likely what you want, but otherwise you may get stuck with build errors.
-If your Podfile does not refer to the `React` podspec, then you probably do not want to use the `RNGoogleSignin` podspec and we recommend that you rename or delete the `RNGoogleSignin.podspec` file from `node_modules/react-native-google-signin` and only then run `react-native link react-native-google-signin`.
+If your Podfile does not refer to the `React` podspec, then you probably do not want to use the `RNGoogleSignin` podspec and we recommend that you rename or delete the `RNGoogleSignin.podspec` file from `node_modules/@react-native-community/google-signin` and only then run `react-native link @react-native-community/google-signin`.
 This is a one-time operation that you won't need to repeat later.

 #### Link the native module